jhk2020/LlamaJams/README.md

 ```

 ## TODOS
-- [BUG]: Render error page when wrong code is submitted from the URL
+- Better error handling (e.g. render error page when wrong code is submitted from the URL)
+- Export playlist to SoundCloud account
+- Exit playlist functionality
 - [BUG]: Implement express-session to remember playlist ownership (i.e. to provide playback functionality if owner)
-- Cross-browser support for CSS
 - CSS clean-up and more animations in general for cleaner UX